 All of Elk Cove’s delicate Pinot Noir fruit undergoes the same gentle handling through our gravity flow system.
 This allows us to achieve the elegance, texture and luscious quality that are the hallmarks of exquisite Pinot Noir.

-Fruit from the La Bohème vineyard is fermented in small, temperature controlled steel tanks, hand punched down twice daily then aged for ten months in 50% new French oak.
+Fruit from the La Bohème vineyard is fermented in small, temperature controlled steel tanks, hand punched down twice daily then aged for ten months in French oak.
 Our winemaking team then selects the very best barrels to represent the silky, lush flavor profile that exemplifies La Bohème pinot noir.

 So bring stuck at home these past several months we finally broke into our Elk Cove stash and opened a half dozen bottles at the same time of different Pinot Noir’s and doing a bottle against another bottle.
 After a week La Boheme was the clear winner.